Observer, Coach/ Trainers partner with Joint Fires Observers during Northern Strike 22-2

 |0

-This work, Observer, Coach/ Trainers partner with Joint Fires Observers during Northern Strike 22-2 [Image 5 of 5], by SSG Amberlee Medina, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Observer, Coach/ Trainers partner with Joint Fires Observers during Northern Strike 22-2, by SSG Amberlee Medina, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Observer, Coach/ Trainers partner with Joint Fires Observers during Northern Strike 22-2

 LEAVE A COMMENT